godotengine/godot-docs/classes/class_input.rst

 - void **start_joy_vibration** **(** :ref:`int<class_int>` device, :ref:`float<class_float>` weak_magnitude, :ref:`float<class_float>` strong_magnitude, :ref:`float<class_float>` duration=0 **)**

 Starts to vibrate the joypad.
-Joypads usually come with two rumble motors, a strong and a weak one. weak_magnitude is the strength of the weak motor (between 0 and 1) and strong_magnitude is the strength of the strong motor (between 0 and 1). duration is the duration of the effect in seconds (a duration of 0 will try to play the vibration indefinitely).
+Joypads usually come with two rumble motors, a strong and a weak one. ``weak_magnitude`` is the strength of the weak motor (between 0 and 1) and ``strong_magnitude`` is the strength of the strong motor (between 0 and 1). ``duration`` is the duration of the effect in seconds (a duration of 0 will try to play the vibration indefinitely).

-Note that not every hardware is compatible with long effect durations, it is recommended to restart an effect if in need to play it for more than a few seconds.
+**Note:** Not every hardware is compatible with long effect durations; it is recommended to restart an effect if it has to be played for more than a few seconds.

 .. _class_Input_method_stop_joy_vibration: